 |Solar Panel Brand||Average Efficiency (%)||Average cost ($/watt)||Product Warranty (years)|

 What makes the price worth it: panel efficiency that tops all competitors by a significant margin.
-SunPower offers a world record high for panel efficiency upwards of 22% with an average efficiency rating of 20.6%.
-Fellow premium panel maker Panasonic is not far behind SunPower, offering average panel efficiency of 19.7%.
+SunPower offers a world record high for panel efficiency upwards of 22% with an average efficiency rating of 19.7%.
+Fellow premium panel maker Panasonic is not far behind SunPower, offering average panel efficiency of 19.4%.
 However, SunPower’s impressive 25-year warranty, and the lowest equipment degradation rate on the market, sets the company apart.
 As a brand in PV manufacturing, SunPower has a lot of selling points.
-Overall, it’s safe to call this company the top panel firm in 2017.
+Overall, it’s safe to call this company a top panel firm in 2019.

-Though LG is already a well known household name for electronics, the company is one of the newest panel makers out there.
-There are few companies who can compete with SunPower or Panasonic on an efficiency basis, but LG solar panels are still considered some of the best high-efficiency P products at 18.3% average efficiency.
-LG’s product specifications are even more attractive when paired with the company’s average cost per watt ($3.58), which is a full $0.50/watt cheaper than SunPower solar panels.
+Though LG is already a well-known household name for electronics, the company is one of the newest panel makers out there.
+There are few companies who can compete with SunPower or Panasonic on an efficiency basis, but LG solar panels are still considered some of the best high-efficiency products available.
+The most efficient LG panels are rated at 21.1% efficiency, and on average the company’s panels are 18.8% efficient.
+LG’s product specifications are even more attractive when paired with the company’s average cost per watt ($3.19), which is a full $0.17/watt cheaper than SunPower solar panels.

 LG also offers sleek black panel design comparable to SunPower – a customer favorite in the U.S. solar market in terms of aesthetic.
-While there’s no comparison for SunPower’s 25-year warranty offering, LG does offer an above-average 12-year warranty.
+The company also recently announced that all of their solar panels come with a 25-year warranty like SunPower’s.
 Overall, LG matches the national average for cost per watt while being considered a premium panel brand: a pretty impressive feat in the cutthroat PV industry.

 The Japanese electronics giant has become one of the most popular panel brands in the U.S., hitting the “sweet spot” between efficiency and affordability for many homeowners.
 Panasonic is only a small margin behind SunPower in terms of efficiency while maintaining a significant edge in terms of cost per watt and mirroring the 25-year product warranty that had helped SunPower stand out for many years.